ianmetcalf/node-ds2482-temperature/README.md

 - `address` the i2c address of the bridge chip, default: `0x18`
 - `device` the location of the i2c interface, default: `/dev/i2c-1`
 - `units` the temperature units, default: `C`
+- `pollRate` the rate to poll the sensor when streaming, default: `30 secs`

 ---